tim-callinan/Sand-Plotter/README.md

 # Sand-Plotter
-This is my first gub-hub project folder.
-Anyhow, -here is the Sand-Plotter project folder with all the mechanical, ECAD & Arduino Code.
+This is my stab at building a Sand Plotter.
+Thank you to Jeff & co over the years.
+Sorry its taken me this long to upload my files.
+Ive included the mechanical Solidworks files, KiCAD ECAD files & Arduino code.
+I found it easier to design my own arduino shield with stepper drivers & arduino code.
+This machine has been working 8 hours a day, 7days a week probably for the last 4-5 months so I think its pretty reliable.